 - VAT is a form of consumption or indirect tax (akin to sales taxes in the US).
-It is charged on the provision of most goods sold and services provided in the UK. - A UK resident company, or UK branch of a non-UK resident company, must generally register with HMRC for VAT where the turnover exceeds £85,000 per annum.
+It is charged on the provision of most goods sold and services provided in the UK. - A UK resident company, or UK branch of a non-UK resident company, must generally register with HMRC for VAT where the turnover exceeds £90,000 per annum.
 The business will then generally need to charge VAT to customers, although supplies to non-UK customers may not be subject to VAT.
 A VAT-registered UK business must submit VAT returns to HMRC on a periodic basis, generally every quarter. - A non-UK resident company with no UK branch must register with HMRC for VAT where it makes taxable supplies of any value in the UK.
-It must then charge VAT and submit VAT returns as described in the previous paragraph. - There are three rates of VAT: a standard rate of 20% for most goods and services; a reduced rate of 5% for domestic fuel and power, certain UK property-related supplies and certain welfare supplies; and a zero rate (0%). - Zero rated goods and services (such as children's clothes and shoes and certain UK property-related supplies) are still subject to VAT, but the rate that a business must charge customers is 0%.
-This means that the company must still report these items on its periodic returns.
+It must then charge VAT and submit VAT returns as described in the previous paragraph. - There are three rates of VAT: a standard rate of 20% for most goods and services; a reduced rate of 5% for domestic fuel and power, certain UK property-related supplies and certain welfare supplies; and a zero rate [0%]. - Zero rated goods and services (such as children's clothes and shoes and certain UK property-related supplies) are still subject to VAT, but the rate that a business must charge customers is 0%.
+This means that the company must still report these items on its periodic returns and that it can reclaim VAT it pays on costs which relate to the items.